zerostaticthemes/jekyll-serif-theme/practice-areas.md

 ---
-title: Services
+title: Practice Areas
-layout: services
+layout: practice-areas
-intro_image: "images/illustrations/reading.svg"
-intro_image_absolute: true
-intro_image_hide_on_mobile: false
 ---

 # Services that grow with your business